On this page

 Most founders know they should be publishing content.
 They also know they should be exercising more and calling their parents back.
 Knowing and doing are different things.
 And in the case of thought leadership, the gap between them is costing founders more than they realize.

 This isn't an article about how to go viral on LinkedIn.
-This is about why the founders who show up consistently, over time, with a clear point of view gain followers and awareness and customers.
+That’s not what I think LinkedIn should even be about (though I may be in the minority here).
+This is about why the founders who show up consistently, over time, with a clear point of view, gain followers and awareness and customers.
 They close deals faster because buyers already trust them.
 They attract better talent because people want to work for someone with something to say.
 They get invited onto stages and into rooms because they're already part of the conversation.

 The visibility trap most active founders fall into